-- ECOA Fault Handling at infrastructure level_is complementary with the underlying OS Fault Handling.
+- ECOA Fault Handling at infrastructure level\is complementary with the underlying OS Fault Handling.
 Indeed, the purpose of ECOA Fault Handling at infrastructure level is to bring added value besides what the underlying OS might already offer as far as Fault Handling is concerned. - Consequently, for a given customer level of expectations regarding Fault Handling at system level, ECOA Fault Handling at infrastructure level capabilities may vary depending on the underlying OS capabilities.
 The more sophisticated the underlying OS is in that department, the simpler ECOA Fault Handling at infrastructure level can be (and vice-versa), as shown in Figure 13.

-Same customer requirements wrt Fault Handling @System level... ...but different underlying OS capabilities
+Same customer requirements with regard to Fault Handling at System level... ...but different underlying OS capabilities